 A Kubernetes cluster is a defined set of nodes.
 The nodes within Kubernetes architecture diagram serve the purpose of running containerized applications.
 Compared to virtual machines, clusters within Kubernetes cluster architecture are more flexible and lightweight, providing easy management, movement, and development of applications.

-The main differences between Docker and Kubernetes include the fact that Kubernetes runs across a cluster while Docker runs on one node.
+The main differences between Docker and Kubernetes include that Kubernetes runs across a cluster while Docker runs on one node.
 Another essential difference is that you can use Docker without Kubernetes, but for Kubernetes architecture to work, you need a container runtime to orchestrate.

 Kubernetes control plane is the brain of the Kubernetes architecture diagram.
 The control plane makes all the decisions and communicates with the data plane (the body) through kubelet.